PriscilaIruela/extending-apex-with-adb/livelabs/add-security/add-security.md

   - You have learned how to leverage the data redaction from the Advanced Security feature in order to protect your sensitive data in your application even before it leaves your ATP.

 ## Acknowledgements
+- **Author**: Jeroen Kloosterman, Technology Product Strategy Director
-* **Author** - Juan Cabrera Eisman, Senior Technology Solution Engineer, Oracle Digital, Melanie Ashworth-March, Master Principal Sales Consultant, EMEA Oracle Solution Center
+- **Contributor**: Melanie Ashworth-March, Principal Sales Consultant, EMEA Oracle Solution Center
+- **Contributor**: Priscila Iruela, Technology Product Strategy Director
-* **Last Updated By/Date** - Melanie Ashworth-March, Principal Sales Consultant, EMEA Oracle Solution Center, April 2021
+- **Last Updated By/Date** - Priscila Iruela, Aug 2023